comet-cc/CCA-Evaluation/README.md

 exit
 ```

-Build other necessary firmware including RMM and Trusted Monitor;
+Build other necessary firmware including the RMM and Trusted Monitor;
 ```
 ./scripts/build-firmware.sh
 ```

+## 3-Run FVP
 To run FVP for a particular experiment (for example base experiment):
 ```
 ./scripts/run-shrinkwrap.sh -e base
 ```
+## 4-Evalution